cybercongress/cybercongress/ecosystem/Cyber Homestead doc.md

 **Q:** What is a relevance machine? <br>
 **A:** Quite often throughout our explanations we refer to cyber as `A Relevance Machine`.
 The simple explanation lies in the meaning of the words themselves.
 Cyber acts as a verifiable and provable intermediary for relevance between any two objects at any point and time.
 In other words, Cyber can prove that A was relevant to B at a certain place, at a certain time and under specific conditions.

-When a user creates a cyberlink, they expresse the will to do so by backing this cyberlink with some weight in CYB tokens.
+When a user creates a cyberlink, they express the will to do so by backing this cyberlink with some weight in CYB tokens.
 In other words, the user submits to the knowledge graph what is important for them.
 The meaning extraction for knowledge in the case of Cyber is incentivized.
 The submitted cyberlinks are dynamically ranked and project relevance to those who submitted them.

 Cyber uses Merkle trees to build proofs for the submitted links, creating a provable and auditable chain of information down to the root.
 The more agents that inquire the knowledge graph, the more valuable the knowledge becomes.
 Based on this, the relevance between cyberlinks can be computed.
 Via querying and delivering answers in such fashion, a simple mechanism is constructed - the relevance machine.